ffazil/ssp-rancher-catalog/templates/SSP/README.md

-# SSP Production
+# SSP Catalog

-This stack deploys production server cluster of SSP.
+This stack deploys server cluster of SSP.
 Select the appropriate template version - based on your scalability preferences.